 Purchasing your solar panels from an installation company is similar to purchasing your car from a dealership.
 Solar installation companies directly access the manufacturers and source their solar panels using either a retailer or wholesaler.
 Solar installation companies primarily focus on getting your panels installed and working on your roof, having obtained the proper knowledge regarding other installation pieces such as inverters or wiring.

 With a large undertaking such as switching to solar energy for your home or business, the cost can be overwhelming.
 Solar financing companies aid in helping as many people gain access to solar energy as possible.
 Offering options such as purchase agreements, solar loans, and leases, solar financing companies believe in bridging the gap to cleaner energy.
 Not sure how to pick the right financing company?
-Dive a little deeper here.
+Here is a great resource for solar financing companies.

 Typically for the installation of a solar panel system, customers are looking at a range anywhere from $10,000 – $25,000 (this is before taking into account any incentives or tax credits that could possibly be applied.)
 Several factors come into play when looking at solar panel installation cost, including the area you live in, eligibility for incentives, type, and number of solar panels you are having installed.